rwblokzijl/Msc-thesis-EuroToken/thesis.md

 on the concept of the "Tangle".
 Instead of a blockchain, transactions reference each other in a Directed Acyclic Graph (DAG) model.
 Users are not required to maintain the entire DAG but are required to validate a number of existing transactions before their own transaction is validated.
-This lowers the change of a double spend significantly, but requires of their users to so quite some work in order to be able to transact.
+This lowers the chance of a double spend significantly, but does require the users to do some work in order to be able to transact.
 While public nodes are available to validate transactions for you, these are currently run by enthusiasts and altruists.
 A criticism is that there is no reason the altruistic processing of transactions will continue into the future.

 Another example is Nano [@Nano:whitepaper].
 Nano employs a block DAG that resembles a lattice structure which assigns a personal blockchain on a per-user basis.
 Transactions happen between users and are incorporated into both chains.
-Double spending is prevented by having blocks broadcast into the network and representatives nodes validating the transactions.
+Double spending is prevented by having blocks broadcast into the network and representative nodes validating the transactions.
 These representative nodes are elected thought a Delegated Proof of Stake (DPoS) mechanism.
 DPoS centralises the validation to some democratically elected "Delegates" that validate all transactions for a period of time.
 While very scalable, the DPoS